nexentra/Kodee/README.md

 ## Features

-Kodee currently has no feature fully implemented, with plans to add more in the future.
+Kodee currently has no feature fully implemented yet.
+But I have plans to add more and more feature by time.

 ### Health Reminder